Las Vegas uses dots instead of lines to mark out its lanes and this is why

 You’ll find the Botts’ dots on the Las Vegas strip and throughout Clark County, where each dot comes with a reflector that will shine when an approaching car’s headlights hit it.

-This is particularly useful in Vegas, where the weather can range from wild winds to heavy thunderstorms, meaning visibility might not be great.
+This is particularly useful in Vegas, where the weather can range from wild winds to heavy thunderstorms, resulting in frequent drops in visibility.

 However, thanks to the Botts’ dots and their added reflectors motorists can drive safely even if the roads happen to be covered in desert sand.